 Cambridge Bay Imperial Pilsner is brewed via the same patent-pending process used to create Province Brands’ forthcoming non-alcoholic beers that intoxicate using THC and other phytocannabinoids.
 Whereas those beers are made by mashing and fermenting marijuana biomass, Cambridge Bay Imperial Pilsner is brewed by mashing and fermenting the stalks, stems and roots of a different, fully legal type of the cannabis plant: premium, food-grade hemp.

 Marijuana is a controlled substance in Canada, and its recreational use is governed by the Cannabis Act, which is why products like edibles for newbies and cannabis beer are able to be sold.
 It would be a different story otherwise.
 No hemp flower or viable hemp seeds are used when brewing Province Brands’ Cambridge Bay Imperial Pilsner, and the parts of the hemp plant mashed to make this beer are not considered a controlled substance in Canada.
 Cambridge Bay Imperial Pilsner does not contain any marijuana.
-It is not infused with CBD or any phytocannabinoids, and any phytocannabinoids present in the beer are at levels comparable to those found in the hemp seeds, hemp seed oil or hemp protein available at most grocery stores across Canada – which is to say they fall well below the threshold to be considered a controlled substance.
+It is not infused with CBD or any phytocannabinoids -ar tbd.
+Any phytocannabinoids present in the beer are at levels comparable to those found in the hemp seeds, hemp seed oil or hemp protein available at most grocery stores across Canada – which is to say they fall well below the threshold to be considered a controlled substance.
 However, it was being distributed within the United States it might be sold in the dispensaries as long with other dispensary supplies in states that have allowed marijuana to be taken recreationally.

 “We got tired of waiting for Canada to legalize marijuana beverages,” said Dooma Wendschuh, Co-Founder and CEO of Province Brands.
 “Honestly, developing our patent-pending process to brew a beer from cannabis has been so challenging that I never would have imagined we could possibly be ready to launch a commercial product before Canada allowed the sale of marijuana beverages.
 But thanks to our phenomenal research and development team and our Master Brewer, Rob Kevwitch, we accomplished the unimaginable, so we just had to put something on the market.
 The world may still have to wait for Canada to legalize marijuana edibles and beverages, but consumers shouldn’t have to wait to taste the phenomenal flavor of the world’s first beer brewed from hemp in place of barley.”